Bank Street Admissions

 Here is what to expect after you apply to a Bank Street online degree program.

 If your application is considered competitive, a faculty member from the appropriate program will contact you to schedule an admissions interview.
-Occasionally, at the discretion of the program director, applicants who live at a distance from the College may be able to interview by phone or online video chat.
+Applicants who live at a distance from the College will conduct their interview by phone or online video chat.

 Admissions decisions are made throughout the year.
 Generally, applicants are notified about the admissions decision within four to eight weeks after their application is complete.